 EMIR/EMIR Refit Reporting

-EMIR Reporting aims to improve transparency and reduce risks in derivatives markets.
+EMIR Trade Reporting aims to improve transparency and reduce risks in derivatives markets.

-EMIR Refit, which sees major changes on reporting standardisation and a significant increase in reporting fields, is now live in the EU.
+EMIR Refit, which saw major changes on reporting standardisation and a significant increase in reporting fields, went live in 2024.

 Has EMIR achieved its original goals?
 Our EMIR director Tim Hartley gives his review of 10 years of EMIR Reporting.